-Peter Iseli is a master thangka painter based in Italy.
+Peter Iseli is a master thangka painter based in Switzerland.
 His successful career goes back to the 1970s.
 He has presented his work in many exhibitions in museums and galleries, won prizes in significant visual arts institutions, and has displayed important projects in public buildings in the Swiss city of Bern.

 Read more about Lama Zopa’s actions here: Large Thangkas Around the World